Jocelyn Blore

 Admission requirements to the program include an online graduate school application, a current resume, a personal statement, unofficial transcripts from all institutions attended, a competitive GPA, and two letters of recommendation.

-The program comprises 36 credits and includes coursework in psychopathology; introduction to forensic psychology; evaluating criminal responsibility and competency to stand trial; forensic interviewing techniques; psychological analysis of criminal cases; ethical issues in forensic psychology; and special topics in forensic psychology.
+The program comprises 36 credits and includes coursework in psychopathology; introduction to forensic psychology; forensic interviewing techniques; psychological bases of criminal behavior; ethical issues in forensic practice; and special topics in forensic psychology.

 The prestigious John Jay College of Criminal Justice in nearby New York provides a FEPAC-accredited master of science (MS) degree in forensic science.
 John Jay boasts three distinct tracks for this degree: criminalistics, molecular biology, and forensic toxicology.
 Emphasizing hands-on laboratory courses, the program provides up-to-date technical skills and encourages problem-solving and critical thinking.

-This program consists of 41 to 43 credits and includes courses such as fundamentals of forensic toxicology; physical and biological evidence; advanced instrumental analysis; advanced criminalistics; advanced criminalistics; forensic DNA technology; forensic examination of firearms and toolmarks; crime scene investigation for forensic scientists; and advanced genetics.
+This program consists of 41 to 43 credits and includes courses such as principles of forensic toxicology; physical and biological evidence; advanced instrumental analysis; advanced criminalistics; forensic DNA technology; forensic examination of firearms and toolmarks; crime scene investigation for forensic scientists; and advanced genetics.

 Montclair State University offers a graduate certificate in forensic psychology designed for licensed psychologists, graduate students, psychiatrists, social workers, psychiatric nurses, professional counselors, and other health professionals.
 Candidates must have a master’s degree in a psychology field to be eligible to apply for this post-master’s certificate program.